VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 plant
 ```

-Now that our plant is generated, we can materialize its geometry by calling `rebuild_geometry!` with the plant graph and the prototypes.
-This function will traverse the graph, generate geometry for each node based on its attributes and the corresponding prototype, and store the geometry in the node attributes.
-By keeping geometry generation separate from topology and attribute updates, we maintain a clear and efficient growth process:
+Once the plant structure has been created, we can materialize its geometry by calling `rebuild_geometry!` with the plant graph and the prototypes.
+This function traverses the graph, generates geometry for each node from its attributes and prototype, and stores the result in the node attributes.
+Keeping geometry generation separate from topology and attribute updates makes the growth process easier to understand and debug:

 ```@example gs_grow
 rebuild_geometry!(plant, prototypes)
 ```

-Finally, we can visualize the generated plant using `plantviz`, which will render the geometry stored in the node attributes.
-We can specify figure options such as size to improve the visualization:
+Finally, we can visualize the generated plant with `plantviz`, which renders the geometry stored in the node attributes.
+Note that we also pass a figure size to improve readability from this document, but it is not necessary in a normal Julia session:

 ```@example gs_grow
 plantviz(plant, figure=(size=(980, 700),))